 Julia Berryman Coaching to be Featured on Close Up Radio

-PASADENA, CALIFORNIA, UNITED STATES, March 19, 2021 /EINPresswire.com/ -- Coach Julia Berryman leads her clients down the two most potent avenues of personal development: creative and sexual empowerment.
-An artist and empowerment coach, as well as a sex, love and relationships coach trained at the Tantric Institute of Integrated Sexuality, Julia supports her clients to build a vibrant relationship with their sexuality, sensuality, creativity and personal power.
+PASADENA, CALIFORNIA, UNITED STATES, March 22, 2021 /EINPresswire.com/ -- Coach Julia Berryman leads her clients down two of the most potent avenues of personal development: creative & sexual empowerment.
+An Artist and Empowerment Coach, as well as a Sex, Love and Relationships Coach trained at the VITA™️ Institute, Julia supports her clients to build a vibrant relationship with their sexuality, sensuality, creativity and personal power.

-“I help people find their voice, the root of themselves,” says Julia.
-“When people connect with that and start strengthening that muscle, they get to enjoy the healing capacity of their creativity and discover new layers of themselves.
-You're accessing a different part of your body's innate capacity for self-awareness.
-That's what I love about bringing like these different creative approaches.”
+“I help people find their voice and reconnect with their bodies,” says Julia.
+“So many people walk through life stuck in anxious mind loops.
+They don’t realize that by staying stuck in their head, they are disconnecting from the wellspring of power and confidence that is sourced in their body.
+When people learn to come home into their bodies, celebrate their sexual expression and embrace their creativity, they discover so many new layers of themselves.
+This self-discovery is healing and cultivates tremendous self-acceptance.
+That's why I love bringing together so many creative and somatic-based tools in my work.”

 Reclaiming her inner artist and healing her own sexuality has been an integral part of Julia’s journey.

 “I've been an artist since I was a child,” recalls Julia.
-“I would write stories and sing and dance and draw and music was an inherent part of who I am.
-I went through an experience where I kind of lost that fire.
+“I would write stories, sing, dance, draw and make music.
+Creative expression was an inherent part of who I was.
+And yet, as I grew older, I lost that fire.
 Society tells artists they can't actually make a living with their art.
-It wasn't until later through my personal work that I discovered I had suppressed this inherently creative part of me.”
+It wasn't until later, through re-embracing my Inner Artist and healing my sexual shame and trauma, that I discovered I had suppressed this inherently creative part of me.”

-At Julia’s intuitive art workshops she incorporates dance to process emotions and help people get in touch with parts of themselves they have not fully embraced.
-As people move forward and discover their own voice, they heal their relationship to themselves and how they relate to other people.
+In Julia’s individual coaching work and community workshops, she incorporates intuitive art, vocal expression and dance to help people process their emotions and embrace more of themselves.
+As people discover their own voice and build self acceptance, they heal their relationship to themselves and how they relate to other people.

 “That's the gift art brings: what lies beneath, the soul, the heartbeat, the essence.” says Julia.
 “It's trusting ourselves, trusting life and creating from that space.”